rafapb/nd00333_AZMLND_Capstone/README.md

 The aim of this project is to develop a machine learning model that can predict the stability of the system based on the features of the dataset.
 Therefore, it is a classification problem in which we want to predict the stabf value.

 For this task, we use the features mentioned above except for stab, since we are using its categorical feature stabf.
+The following image shows the first five observations of the clean dataset:

 ![Dataset](/img/0-Dataset.png)